van-omega/Bomb-Master/README.md

 # Bomb-Master
-A two-player bomberman like game created in Java [Without Game Engine].
+A two-player bomberman like game created in Java to demonstrate skills in OOP and datastructures [Without Game Engine].
+[Subject for refactoring since this was coded before my IT industry years]

 To run the game:
 * 1.)
 Import the project in any IDE for e.g Eclipse (General -> Existing Projects into workspace)